Beyond Frosting » Recipes » Desserts » Cakes » Salted Caramel Butterscotch Cake

 For the Cake:

-1. Preheat the oven to 350° F. Once preheated, toast the pecans on a cookie sheet for 5 to 8 minutes.
-Cool them and them chop into smaller pieces.
+1. Preheat the oven to 350°F. Prepare three 8-inch round pans, line the bottom with parchment paper, and grease the sides.
+Once preheated, toast the pecans on a cookie sheet for 5 to 8 minutes.
+Cool them and chop them into smaller pieces, set aside.

-4. In a small microwave-safe bowl, melt the butterscotch chips in 30 second increments, stirring occasionally, until the chips are melted and smooth.
+2. In a small microwave-safe bowl, melt the butterscotch chips in 30-second increments, stirring occasionally, until the chips are melted and smooth.
 Set aside.

 1. To brown the butter, use a small saucepan, and cut the butter into pieces.
 Melt the butter over medium heat and allow it to boil and bubble.
-Once it starts boiling, stir it frequently and it will slowly start to turn an amber color and releases a nutty aroma.
-Remove the butter from the heat and place in the freezer for 20-25 minutes and then stir until smooth.
+Once it starts boiling, stir it frequently and it will slowly start to turn an amber color and release a nutty aroma.
+Remove the butter from the heat and place in a separate bowl to cool.
+The butter needs to be cooled until it’s a soft solid, and still spreadable.
+Place in the refrigerator or freezer to speed up the process.

 To Assemble:

 2. Place about 2 cups of frosting in a large piping bag fitted with a large open round tip, or simply cut off the end of the piping bag.
-Pipe a layer of frosting on top of the leveled cake, starting at the outside edge and working your way into the middle.
+Using 1 cup of frosting for each layer, pipe a layer of frosting starting at the outside edge and working your way into the middle.
 Spread evenly with an offset spatula.
 Place another layer on top and repeat the frosting with the second layer, then place the final layer on top, inverted so the bottom of the cake is on top.

 Nutrition